 Be mindful of damage to plastic.
 If your parrot chews on its swing, the bird may consume small, indigestible pieces of plastic that lead to an intestinal blockage or impaction.

-Rope swings are usually tough and durable and will likely appeal to a parrot’s wild nature.
-Rope swings also offer more opportunities to fashion different shapes in the base, like netting.
+Rope swings are usually tough and durable, appealing to a parrot’s wild nature.
+They also offer more opportunities to fashion different shapes in the base, like netting.

 The rope can erode over time, especially if a parrot nibbles at the material, so check the swing daily to ensure it remains safe.
 A rope can also be hard to clean if a bird urinates or defecates on the swing.

 Buying a parrot swing from a pet shop should ensure the bird’s swing is safe.
 All the same, there are safety precautions to take under advisement, including the following:

 - Only provide a swing of an appropriate size for the parrot.
 Allowing a large bird onto a small swing won’t end well, while a small bird attempting to play on an oversized swing will lose motion.

 - Always check that a swing is firmly secured to the top of a cage.
 Review these fixtures daily and tighten them if the swing becomes loose after long-term usage.

 - Supervise the parrot on a swing during play, ensuring it doesn’t get tangled up in the ropes.

 - If a parrot regularly chews and nibbles at the ropes on a swing, check for damage and replace if the cords are growing frayed or damaged.

 - Check a wooden swing for sharp edges or protruding components.